 Spark Cash Business card from Capital finds favor with many business owners due its simple, undemanding cash back program.

-Quite like Quicksilver credit card from Capital, designed for normal consumers, it provides flat cash back rate on all kinds of purchases.
+Much like Quicksilver credit card from Capital, designed for normal consumers, it provides flat cash back rate on all kinds of purchases.

 There is no limit imposed on purchases.